 The aerospace tech cluster is well established in the South West, with huge depth and international significance.

-The South West of England is home to over nine hundred aerospace companies, which make use of the historic presence of the aerospace industry in the area as well as the strong ‘vertical clustering’ in the region.
-It’s not just the top tier that have flocked to the South West, while the Rolls Royce’s, GKN’s and BAE Systems of this world have well established bases in the region, hundreds of other smaller firms a little further down the food chain have found a home in the South West.
-The Centre for Economics & Business Research found that the UK aerospace industry grew by 9.4% last year.
+The South West of England is home to over nine hundred aerospace companies.
+This makes use of the historic presence of the aerospace industry in the area as well as the strong ‘vertical clustering’ in the region.
+It’s not just the top tier that have flocked to the South West (Rolls Royce, GKN and BAE Systems have well established bases in the region), hundreds of other smaller firms a little further down the food chain have found a home in the South West.
+The Centre for Economics & Business Research found that the UK aerospace industry grew by 9.4% in 2013.
 While major players like BAE Systems are leading the development of the £230bn F-35 project, over 500 British firms have been involved in the aircrafts development.

 Barry Warburton of the West of England Aerospace Forum (WEAF) gives us some idea of the scale of the South West aerospace tech cluster, which “contributes £2.3 billion directly to the economy and supports 41,000 jobs”.